buildingSMART/IFC4-CV/IFC4_Reference_View.md

 > EXAMPLE One target scenario is an architect providing building design information to a contractor or facility manager.
 It is expected that the resulting geometry would reflect sufficient realism for viewing in software (dimensions, normals, colors, textures), but not of rendering quality for artistic presentations (lighting, shader effects, curve interpolation, rasterizing).

 To support the widest array of consuming applications, the resulting schema should be as limited as possible for representing geometry in the interest of minimizing resources required of application developers.
 Such schema should also be as compact as possible to enable downstream use on mobile devices with limited network bandwidth.
-It is proposed that the resulting geometry is limited to triangles with normal vectors and texture coordinates and simple sweeped solids with applied textures.
+It is proposed that the resulting geometry is limited to triangles with normal vectors, colour and texture coordinates and simple sweeped solids with applied colour and texture.

 ## Compatibility concerns